10 Latest QSO's Are:

 What is OpenWebRX?

-Here are some selected YouTube Videos I recommend that you watch on OpenWebRX.
+Here are some selected YouTube Videos I recommend that you watch on OpenWebSDR.

 The first time I saw this application, I was really impressed.
 So I contacted Andras to get me started using my RTL-SDR dongle and my NooElec Ham-It-Up converter to serve 40 meters (or any band I configure) over the internet using a RaspBerry Pi 3.
 I was able to come up with the following webpage by following Andras's instructions:

-Are you interested in sharing your SDR receiver so that others can listen in from all over the world?
-You can go to OpenWebRX to get the instructions.
+If you are interested in sharing your SDR receiver so that others can listen in from all over the world, you can go to OpenWebRX to get the instructions.
 I also listed them below.
 They are from Andras's blog page.
 This is what I followed to set up my server on my Raspberry Pi.
-Linux commands are in Yellow.
+Linux commands are in Blue.

 There is a configuration file config_webrx.py that needs to be updated so that you can craft the page to your requirements.
 Itr took me a while to figure things out but once I did, everthing turned out very nice.
 Here are excerpts from my config_webrx.py file that i hope you find helpful if you set up your own server.